Stitching Stories

 The quilt was finished just before Mother’s Day 2021.
 North Carolina prisons were still under COVID restrictions, and the quilt became a way for the women to honor each other on a Mother’s Day that marked more than a year of being unable to physically see their own children and families.

 In July 2022, Arise Collective was selected as a semi-finalist for the Z. Smith Reynolds Foundation’s Inclusive Public Arts initiative, a partnership between them and The Andrew W. Mellon Foundation.
 This initiative aims to lift the voices of those whose stories are not commonly told throughout our state.
-We have proposed to transform the Stitching Stories: A Prison Awareness Quilt, into a permanent and durable art installation that can travel the state alongside the original quilt, to spark community engagement and dialogue with and about incarcerated and formerly incarcerated women.
+We have proposed transforming the Stitching Stories: A Prison Awareness Quilt into a permanent and durable art installation that can travel the state alongside the original quilt to spark community engagement and dialogue with and about incarcerated and formerly incarcerated women.

 Listen

-While we hope the quilt will speak for us and our friends, we also wanted to take the time to tell you our own stories: the stories behind the ribbons, bows, and squares that you see here.
-Click on the links below to listen to our individual story in our own voice.
+While we hope the quilt will speak for us and our friends, we also wanted to take the time to tell you our own stories—the stories behind the ribbons, bows, and squares that you see here.
+Click on the links below to listen to our individual stories in our own voices.

 Saida Elizondo